 I had done several internships and worked in fashion jobs in London, as this is what I always thought I wanted to do.
 The inspiration for starting my own business came from travelling around India and being truly inspired by the amazing materials and different forms of craftsmanship I was seeing everywhere.
 But also as a statement against the cut throat industry I had been exposed to working as an intern.
 I loved fashion, and I didn't understand why it always had to have this bad name attached to it, or this prestigiousness that made everyone so unfriendly and unapproachable.
 I believe that small independent businesses such as mine, will make a real change to the future of fashion and design.
 I believe in working alongside communities and disadvantaged groups of society, so we can learn from one another and create opportunities.

-More than anything I wanted to make fun playful and comfortable clothes which are accessible to everyone!
-Why blend in with the crowds?
-It's time to make a statement with our clothes, and have fun doing it.
-All of fabrics are handpicked by me, designed by me, and made in India by my wonderful tailors who I have been working very closely with for two years now.
-We only work with natural materials, and never use anything synthetic or artificial.
-All of our bedsheet designs run in small batches, and the placement of the fabric on the design is always different.
-It is therefore very unlikely you will ever find two of the same piece - making them that more special and bespoke.
-Everyone can have their own unique one, and everyone can look fabulous.
-Join the Balulu revolution here, and start filling the streets with colour whilst supporting an independent and local business that puts priority on it's ethics and values.
+More than anything I wanted to make fun playful and comfortable clothes which are accessible to everyone.
+All of the designs are made from materials which are handpicked by myself, and bought from local suppliers.
+I design everything in the UK, and get them made up in India by my wonderful tailors - who I have been working closely with now for two and a half years.
+I only work with natural materials, low impact and natural dyes.
+All of our bedsheet designs run in small batches, so it very unlikely you will ever find two of the same piece - making them even more special.